eisbachcallin/website/content/upcoming/2023-02-10/index.md

 ---

 A night of Drum&Bass, Breaks, Dubstep, HipHop at Munichs longest-running underground party:
 Eisbach Callin presents Ras @ Sunny Red.
-Entry 12€.
+Entry 12€ / 8€ before midnight

 Join us for a night of high-energy bass music as the Eisbach Callin crew invites another legendary local DJ - none other than Ras from the re:duction crew.
 Brace yourself for a sub-heavy soundscape filled with relentless beats and speaker-shredding bass.